Xmorelle/webpage/index.md

 - **10/2019** : Seminars series coming in!
 I'll have the pleasure to present some of my last research both on the 13th of November during a thematic workshop on Soft Matter Mechanics at _SIMM group_ in Paris, as well as on the 28th of November where I will be giving an invited talk at the Van der Walls-Zeeman Institute (Institute of Physics) of the _University of Amsterdam_.

-- **9/2019** : Abstract acceptance notification => I will be presenting our latest results on adhesion of PSAs on textured surfaces at the "20th Journées d'études sur l'adhésion" (JADH19) in Annecy in december.
+- **9/2019** : Abstract acceptance notification => I will be presenting our latest results on adhesion of PSAs on textured surfaces at the "_20th Journées d'études sur l'adhésion_" (JADH19) in Annecy in december.

-- **6/2019** : Update in the "Supervision" section, with the warm welcome to the student Elina Gilbert (from ESPCI) who will be performing a research project on the fatigue of multiple-network elastomers that I will co-supervise with Dr. Gabriel Sanoja and Pr.
+- **6/2019** : Update in the "**Supervision**" section, with the warm welcome to the student Elina Gilbert (from ESPCI) who will be performing a research project on the fatigue of multiple-network elastomers that I will co-supervise with Dr. Gabriel Sanoja and Pr.
 Costantino Creton.

-- **5/2019** : See the "General Audience Media" for a new online article on some of the work I have been involved in at ESPCI with Pr.
+- **5/2019** : See the "**General Audience Media**" for a new online article on some of the work I have been involved in at ESPCI with Pr.
 Matteo Ciccotti.

 ### Scientific Vision and Projects